 Dating all the way back to 1476, the tower was once owned by the Keith family who battled with the rival Gunn family for many years.
 Legend says that Helen Gunn was abducted and trapped in the tower and died when she tried to escape.
 She is now said to walk the land of Ackergill Tower.

-Completely surrounded by an ancient stone circle, the Red Lion Inn in Avebury has long been a popular drinking spot for pagan pilgrims and apparitions alike.
+Completely surrounded by an ancient stone circle that is older than Stonehenge, the Red Lion Inn in Avebury has long been a popular drinking spot for pagan pilgrims and apparitions alike.
 Built in the 1600s and trading as a coaching inn since 1802, the pub can count not one, but several ghosts amongst its clientele.

 The ghost of two children haunt the Avenue bedroom, along with their mother who sits writing at a table, ignoring their distress.
 A phantom carriage, drawn by ghostly horses, clatters across the cobbled courtyard occasionally, but only when a close relative of the current landlord is about to die.